Olray/DelphiFun/README.md

 Check the IfThen project for a solution using Generics and anonymous functions.

+This component is used in my [SmartLauncher](https://www.hostingundservice.de/projekte/smart-launcher) freeware app.

 # Yet another TExecutor implementation

 TExecutor executes a binary file either in foreground or background.